 It’s always recommended to consult with your physician before working out when pregnant (even though it’s generally encouraged!).
 Typically, if you were physically active before you were pregnant, it is likely safe to remain active during pregnancy.
-More than likely, your doctor will tell you to remain active, as long as it is comfortable and there are no other health conditions or contraindications.
+Your doctor will likely encourage you to remain active as long as it is comfortable and there are no other health conditions or contraindications to be concerned about.

 2. Learn your modifications

-The Bar Method was developed under the guidance of physical therapists to create a non-impact, safe, and effective workout for all ages, body types, and experience levels.
-We continue to consult with our team of physical therapists on a regular basis to edit and evolve the method as the needs and desires of our clients change.
-We suggest the following modifications for our prenatal students starting at 20 weeks.
+The Bar Method was developed under the guidance of physical therapists to create a non-impact, safe, and effective workout for all ages, body types and experience levels.
+We continue to consult with our team of physical therapists regularly in order to edit and evolve the method as the needs and desires of our clients change.
+We suggest the following modifications for our prenatal students starting at 20 weeks:

 - Stretches: The increase in certain hormones released during pregnancy makes you more flexible.
 Enjoy your newfound flexibility, but be mindful not to push yourself beyond a safe range of motion.
 We advise against taking the split option or performing twist stretches from your waist after 20 weeks.
-Your instructor will walk you through the best stretches for your level.
+Your instructor will help you find the best stretches for your level.

-- Seat Exercises: Post 20-weeks your uterus becomes heavier and in some cases can put additional strain on your back.
-For this reason, we modify your position when working your glutes to keep your back on a diagonal or upright.
-This will allow you to maximize your effort on your glutes and minimize the discomfort for your back.
+- Seat Exercises: After 20 weeks, your uterus becomes heavier and in some cases can put additional strain on your back.
+For this reason, we modify your position when working your glutes to keep your back in a diagonal or upright position.
+This will allow you to maximize the effort on your glutes and minimize any discomfort for your back.

-- Risers for back support: Pregnant students post 20 weeks do round back and abdominal work with three to four risers under their regular mat to tilt their pelvis slightly forward and support proper blood flow.
-The amount of risers a student needs will depend on the size of her belly.
-Without this important equipment, the heavier uterus could likely fall back toward the spine and puts additional pressure on the aorta and vena cava.
+- Risers for back support: Pregnant students who have reached their 20-week mark, can do round back and abdominal work with three to four risers under their regular mat to tilt their pelvis slightly forward to support proper blood flow.
+The number of risers a student needs will depend on the size of her belly.
+Without this important equipment, the heavier uterus could likely fall back toward the spine and puts unnecessary pressure on the aorta and vena cava.
 This causes blood to pump down to the lower extremities and away from the brain and heart, causing a pregnant woman to become faint.
-Secondly, it can cause terrible calf and uterine cramping if the blood back ups in the lower extremities.
+Secondly, it can cause terrible calf and uterine cramping if the blood backs up in the lower extremities.
 Therefore, it’s very important to work with proper back positioning in these exercises.

 - Abdominal Exercises: Abdominal exercises during pregnancy are not only safe, they are encouraged.
-Once your back is properly supported with risers, as stated above, there is no reason you can’t do The Bar method curls.
+Once your back is properly supported with risers, as stated above, you can do The Bar Method curls (again, consult with your physician!).
 We suggest keeping your feet down during all of your abdominal work to ensure your pelvis stays tilted in the proper position.
 Listen to your body and do as much as is comfortable for you.
-If the curls become too much, you can simply hold the position and focus on your breathing to strengthen your abdominal wall in preparation for labor.
+If the curls become too difficult or uncomfortable, you can simply hold the position and focus on your breathing to strengthen your abdominal wall in preparation for labor.

 3. Listen to your body

-One of the best qualities of The Bar Method is it’s warm, supportive community.
+One of the best qualities of The Bar Method is the warm, supportive community.
 The studio environment is non-competitive and non-judgmental.
-Everyone is working together with the same goals: to be stronger, more flexible, and ultimately the best version of themselves.
+Everyone is working together with similar goals: to be stronger, more flexible, and ultimately the best version of themselves.
 Listen to your body when you take class.
-Allow yourself to take the options when you’re feeling strong and don’t be afraid to pull back when you’re feeling weighed down.
-After all, you are working for two and you should be applauded for showing up and giving it your best.
+Allow yourself to take the options when you’re feeling strong and don’t be afraid to pull back when you’re feeling weighted down.
+Remember, your body is already working overtime so give yourself the grace that you need.
 Regardless of whether you do all three sets of thigh without resetting or finish that second round of push-ups without stopping, you are inspiring those around you without even knowing it.
 Each day will be different and your body will communicate that to you!

 4. Center your mind